 PCR is a suitable method for testing the novel coronavirus presence in humans.
 The process is fast, as compared to other methods that take days and sometimes even weeks.
 The use of PCR gives results in hours.
 Also, it provides an in-depth analysis of the virus.
 This analysis includes information on the way it behaves and mutates.
 This kind of study will go a long way in understanding how to handle the virus, and to eventually come up with a vaccine.

-The choice of PCR machine is determined by factors such as the population of patients that visit a hospital.
+The choice of a PCR machine is determined by factors such as the population of patients that visit a hospital.
 Some machines are better suited to handle many samples in a given time, and some can even analyze different samples at the same time.

 Frequently Asked Questions